Athletic training program guidelines

 - If the graduation requirements are not met, the student will be required to adhere to the above steps for remediation depending on the student’s deficiency.
 This may require an additional semester of enrollment.

-In order to graduate the following criteria must be met:
+In order to earn a Bachelor of Arts in Athletic Training (BAAT) degree and graduate, the following criteria must be met:

 - Cumulative college GPA of 2.5